 Legislative Priorities

-Unified through the Association of Educational Service Districts (AESD) Network, Washington’s nine Educational Service Districts (ESDs) provide a nimble and aligned delivery system for essential student and educator services focused on learning, student support, and school district operations.
-This year our legislative focus is on sustaining and expanding the AESD Network’s critical student and family support systems.
+The Association of Educational Service Districts (AESD) Network, comprised of Washington’s nine Educational Service Districts (ESDs), provide student and educator services focused on learning.
+This year, our legislative goal is sustaining the AESD Network’s student support systems.

 STUDENT SAFETY & WELL-BEING